 Members of Rotherham United’s first team players and staff are set to take part in a corker of a fundraiser as they join our friends at Wickersley Cricket Club for a charity game in support of the Rotherham Hospice and Sunbeams.

-The entire Rotherham United squad, including any new summer additions, will be in attendance on Friday 5th July, ahead of the club’s first friendly of the 2019/20 campaign against Parkgate a day later, with a number of them donning the pads for the 20/20 cricket game.
+The entire Rotherham United squad, including any new summer additions, will be in attendance tonight (Friday 5th July), ahead of the club’s first friendly of the 2019/20 campaign against Parkgate a day later, with a number of them donning the pads for the 20/20 cricket game.
 Howzat for a chance to meet the lads?

 The cricket game will be played in a 20/20 format with stumps at 5:30pm, while a raffle including a host of signed Rotherham United merchandise and tickets is planned to help with the fundraising on the day.